scullenDev/react-to-backend-starter/README.md

-# MERN (MySQL) Stack - Connecting the front to the back
+# MERN (MySQL) Stack - Connecting the Front to the Back Starter

 ## A little bit of setup is necessary: